-In today’s modern digital age, having a comprehensive digital marketing strategy is crucial to any business.
+In today’s modern digital age, having a comprehensive digital marketing strategy with a Facebook advertising campaign is crucial to any business.
 With social media at the cornerstone of digital tactics, business owners and professionals have several effective organic and paid options they can implement to engage with users, drive traffic to their website, measure ROI, and more.

 While organic content is necessary and very valuable, paid content, or social media advertising, offers an inexpensive and hyper-targeted way to reach customers, showcase products and services, or even boost engagement or page likes.